citations

 Citations to attest to the veracity of your defense of "no contract":

-2. A judge or magistrate is only immune from liability for acts committed "within their judicial jurisdiction", Pierson v Rav.
+The Defendant had no official function in the actions he took.
+His actions were taken in clear absence of all jurisdiction. - A judge or magistrate is only immune from liability for acts committed "within their judicial jurisdiction", Pierson v Rav.
 87 S.Ct.
 1213, 1217-18 (1967), overruled on other grounds, Harlow v Fitzgerald.
 102 S.Ct.
 2727 (1982).

-4. An act is non-judicial if it is performed outside the judge's official capacity.
+In the instant case, it was neither. - An act is non-judicial if it is performed outside the judge's official capacity.
 Stump v Sparkman al 1107.

 No public policy would be served by granting immunity for such arrogant excess of authority.
 Maestri @ 53.